 The Finance Committee meets regularly in order to review this matter and put in place any measures, such as expenditure caps, should they be deemed necessary.
-In particular, at the current time, the reserves need to be sufficient to enable the Charity to operate in the exceptional circumstances created by the Covid-19 pandemic.
+In particular, at the current time, the reserves need to be sufficient to enable the Charity to operate in the current economic environment.

-Longer term strategic plans are in place to ensure that the financial stability of the School is maintained as the number of pupils, revenue and the cost base are expected to grow significantly over the next 8-10 years.
+Longer term strategic plans are in place to ensure that the financial stability of the School is maintained as the number of pupils, revenue and the cost base are expected to grow significantly over the next 8-10 years